RomanLobach/Movies-SPA/README.md

 This is my graduation project from Hillel's Front-End Pro course.

 It's an SPA with movies database, built with React, Redux, Material UI.
-I used mock design templates from my head, so all rights reserved!
+I used mock design templates from my head, so all rights are reserved!

 This project is in progress.
-New features in development and will appear in the nearest future.
+New features in development will appear in the nearest future.
 Stand by...

 ## Available Scripts